 Choosing healthcare insurance is one of the most important decisions a person can make when moving to Germany, and it can also have long-term ramifications for personal finances and for the care provided.
 It is thus important to research the options available as well as the advantages and disadvantages offered by public and private insurance respectively.

-The public health insurance in Germany is known as Gesetzliche Krankenversicherung (GKV), which actually translates as ‘statutory health insurance’, and covers the vast majority of people – around 90 per cent.
-In 2018, if your gross salary is less than €59,400 per year, or €4,950 per month, it is compulsory to be insured under a public, statutory health insurance scheme, and you must choose an insurance provider.
+Public health insurance in Germany is known as Gesetzliche Krankenversicherung (GKV), which translates as “statutory health insurance”, and it covers the vast majority of the country’s residents – around 90 per cent.
+In 2023, those earning a gross salary of less than €66,600 per year, or €5,550 per month are required by law to be insured under a public, statutory health insurance scheme from a provider of their own choosing.

-All public health insurance providers in Germany charge the same basic premium of 14.6 per cent of your gross income, plus a supplemental charge that is an average 0.9 per cent of your gross income, to a maximum monthly income of €4,425.
+All public health insurance providers in Germany charge the same basic premium of 14.6 per cent of gross income (2023), plus a supplemental charge that is an average of 1.6 per cent of gross income, with those premiums capped at a monthly income of €4,987.50.